coolpinkzz/johnson-academy-be/src/modules/studentProgress/README.md

 ## Overview

 The student progress module provides functionality to:

 - Automatically create progress records when students are added to classes
 - Track individual module progress (completed, in-progress, upcoming)
 - Calculate overall progress percentages
 - Generate progress statistics for classes and courses
-- Update module status with scores and remarks
+- Update module status with scores

 ## Key Features

 ### 1. Automatic Progress Creation

 - Progress records are automatically created when students are added to classes
 - Each record includes all modules from the course's syllabi
 - Initial status is set to 'upcoming' for all modules

 ### 2. Progress Calculation

 - Progress percentage (1-100) is calculated based on completed modules
 - Tracks total, completed, in-progress, and upcoming modules
 - Automatic recalculation when module status changes

 ### 3. Module Status Tracking

 - **Completed**: Module finished with optional score and completion date
 - **In Progress**: Module started with start date tracking
 - **Upcoming**: Module not yet started

 ### 4. Comprehensive Statistics

 - Class-level progress statistics
 - Course-level progress statistics
 - Individual student progress tracking